kurttheviking/orchard-js/README.md

 **cache.prunePattern(keyPattern || keyConfigurationArray)**

 `prunePattern` is used to delete all keys matching a valid redis key pattern.
-This method uses [SCAN](http://redis.io/commands/scan) to iterate over all keys without the risk of the long-lived blocking action caused by the `KEYS` command.
-The key or key configuration array is used within the `MATCH` option and `COUNT` uses the redis default or, if specified at instantiation, Orchard's `scanCount`.
+This method uses [SCAN](http://redis.io/commands/scan) to iterate over all keys while minimizing blocking actions.
+The key or key configuration array is used within redis' `MATCH` option while `COUNT` uses either the redis default or `scanCount`, if specified at instantiation.
 All matching keys are removed with [DEL](http://redis.io/commands/del).

 `prunePattern` returns a promise that resolves to the number of keys evicted.